 For this use case we’re adding additional skills to our Windows Administrator role:

-- Design and building VMware vSphere or Hyper-V infrastructure, attaching storage, and configuration of networks.
+- Design and build VMware vSphere or Hyper-V infrastructure, attaching storage, and configuration of networks.

-- Deployment of Windows virtual servers, handle day-to-day deployment of VM for web servers, app servers, DB servers etc.
+- Deployment of Windows virtual servers, handle the day-to-day deployment of VM for web servers, app servers, DB servers, etc.

 Opportunities for MSDevOps Automation:

 First, you can automate the vHost build process for adding more VM capacity.

 Second, you can automate the VM deployment process using any number of free or paid software solutions.